Types of acne scars and its treatment

 At-home treatments

-Before starting your treatment consult your dermatologist.
-Only a professional can guide you through nature and treatment for your scar.
-A dermatologist will also help you identify if your scars are genuine and not some other condition.
+Before starting your treatment, consult your dermatologist.
+Only a professional can guide you through the nature and treatment of your scar.
+A dermatologist will also help you identify whether your scars are genuine and not caused by some other condition.

 Alpha-hydroxy acids

-Alpha-hydroxy acids are present in products used to treat acne.
-AHAs help removes dead skin and prevents clogged pores.
-These also make scars appear less noticeable.
-The mild acid helps remove the discoloration and rough skin by exfoliating the outer skin.
+Alpha-hydroxy acids (AHAs) are present in products used to treat acne.
+They help remove dead skin, prevent clogged pores, and make scars appear less noticeable.
+The mild acid exfoliates the outer skin and helps remove discolouration and rough skin.

 Lactic Acid

 Lactic acid is present in numerous serums, lotions, peels, and ointments.
-If you don’t want to buy products, you can use diluted apple cider as a toner.
-Apple cider vinegar is known for the presence of natural lactic acid.
-Lactic acid is best for all types of scars.
+If you don’t want to buy products, use diluted apple cider vinegar as a toner.
+Apple cider vinegar is known for the presence of natural lactic acid, which is best for all types of scars.

 Retinoids

 Retinoids are another active ingredient used for smoothening scars.
-Retinoids not only speed up cell regeneration but also improves your skin texture.
-Using products with retinoids as active ingredients can help reduce discoloration and make your scars less noticeable.
+They speed up cell regeneration and improve skin texture.
+Using products with retinoids as active ingredients can help reduce discolouration and make scars less noticeable.

 Salicylic Acid

-Salicylic Acid is present in the majority of products used for smoothing acne scars.
-Be it pads, lotions or creams, face cleaners, it is present in every product in the market.
+Salicylic Acid is present in most products used for smoothing acne scars, whether pads, lotion creams, or face cleaners.

-Salicylic acid clears your pores, reduces swelling and redness, and also exfoliates the skin when applied topically.
-You can try and include products rich in salicylic acid in your daily routine or try including them in your daily routine.
-Consult your dermatologist before pulling off any stunts especially when using chemicals on your skin.
+When applied topically, salicylic acid clears pores, reduces swelling and redness, and exfoliates the skin.
+You can try including products rich in salicylic acid in your daily routine.
+Consult your dermatologist before pulling off any stunts, especially when using chemicals on your skin.

 Sunscreen

-Sunscreen acts as a protective layer that protects your skin from the harmful ultraviolet radiation of the sun.
-Sun exposure can darken your scars and make them even more noticeable.
-Wearing sunscreen every day not only protects your skin from sun exposure but also reduces the chances of darkening of the skin.
+Sunscreen acts as a protective layer that protects your skin from the sun’s harmful ultraviolet radiation.
+Sun exposure can darken scars and make them even more noticeable.
+Wearing sunscreen daily reduces the chances of darkening the skin.

 In-office procedures

-If your scars are too deep and at-home treatments are not working for you then try procedures for smoothing your skin.
+If your scars are too deep and at-home treatments are not working, try procedures to smooth your skin.

 Chemical peeling

-Used to treat deeper scars, this method uses strong acids or chemicals to treat your scars based on the severity of the scars, skin type, and the scarring caused by them.
+This method is used to treat deeper scars.
+It uses solid acids or chemicals based on the severity of the wounds, skin type, and the scarring caused by them.
 In chemical peeling, the outer layer of skin is removed to reduce the appearance of scars.
-Chemicals such as trichloroacetic acid or glycolic acid are used to treat the scars on your face.
+Chemicals such as trichloroacetic acid or glycolic acid are used to treat the wounds on your face.

 Botox Injections

-Botox or Botulinum toxin type A is prescribed medication used to smoothen the muscles of your face.
-Botox is a popular, expensive, and painful method of smoothening the skin.
-Botox is very effective in treating scars and the puckered skin around the infected area.
-A single dose of the Botox injection shows immediate effects on the texture of the skin.
+Botox, or Botulinum toxin type A, is a prescription medication used to smoothen the muscles of the face.
+It is a popular, expensive, and painful method of smoothing the skin.
+Botox effectively treats scars and puckered skin around the infected area.
+A single dose of the Botox injection shows immediate effects on the skin’s texture.

 Punch Excision

-Punch Excision as the name suggests is a method wherein the medical professional surgically removes the scar mark on your face with a punch-like tool.
-The punch used is of the same size as the acne mark.
+As the name suggests, Punch Excision is a method wherein a medical professional surgically removes the scar mark on your face with a punch-like tool.
+The punch used is the same size as the acne mark.

 Dermabrasion

-Dermabrasion is one of the most sought techniques to remove scars on the face.
-This method is reserved for very deep acne scars.
-The procedure involves the removal of the damaged top layer of the skin with a device.
-The procedure also deeply exfoliates the skin and thus reduces the appearance of scars or dark appearance of scars from the skin.
+Dermabrasion is one of the most sought-after techniques for removing facial scars.
+This method is reserved for profound acne scars.
+The procedure involves removing the damaged top layer of the skin with a device.
+It also profoundly exfoliates the skin and thus reduces the appearance of blemishes or dark scars on the skin.

 Micro-needling

-With the advancement in technology, we now have various methods to treat acne scars on our faces.
+With technological advancement, we now have various methods to treat acne scars on our faces.
 Micro-needling is one such gift of technology.
-In this procedure, a small hand-pen or a roller-like needle is used to prick the skin on the surface of the scars, thus puncturing the skin.
-The skin produces more collagen to heal the punctured skin and in turn, reduces the appearance of the scars present on the skin.
+In this procedure, a small hand pen or a roller-like needle is used to prick the skin on the surface of the scars, thus puncturing the skin.
+The skin produces more collagen to heal the punctured skin, reducing the scars’ appearance.

 Laser resurfacing

-Laser treatment has surged in the news for the lack of use of chemicals and scrubs.
-Laser resurfacing involves the removal of the top skin to reveal the younger skin cells present beneath the skin to reduce the visibility of the scars present on your skin.
-This procedure also increases the surface area of your skin.
+Laser treatment has surged because of the lack of chemicals and scrubs.
+Laser resurfacing involves removing the top skin to reveal the younger skin cells beneath, reducing the visibility of scars and increasing the skin’s surface area.

-There are many procedures available in the market, kudos to technological development.
+There are many procedures available in the market; kudos to technological development.
 You can opt for surgeries in case of deeper scars.
-Most of these surgeries are performed in an office, so make sure you sit down with your dermatologist and take their opinion on it.
-Opt for the best-suited procedure according to your doctor.
-Acne scars can be frustrating but with the right guidance, you will be able to smoothen your skin.
-The best way to treat the scars is to avoid them in the first place.
-Avoid picking, plucking your zits.
+Most of these surgeries are performed in an office, so sit with your audiologist and get their opinion.
+According to your doctor, opt for the best-suited procedure.
+Acne scars can be frustrating, but with the proper guidance, you can smoothen your skin.
+The best way to treat the wounds is to avoid them in the first place.
+Avoid picking and plucking your zits.

 Considering the virus still lurking around in the environment, schedule an online consultation session rather than going to the office.
-In case stepping out for your procedure make sure you disinfect your hands before you leave and carry a mask along with you.
+If you step out for your procedure, ensure you disinfect your hands before leaving and carry a mask.